Collagen Induction Therapy (CIT)

-The Strata electric powered micro needling pen is a handheld device used to create precise microscopic punctures in the skin of varying depths.
+The Collagen P.I.N. electric powered micro needling pen is a handheld device used to create precise microscopic punctures in the skin of varying depths.
 The pen is composed of a series of fine needles which vibrate rapidly, penetrate the dermis, and allow for controlled induction of the skin self-repair mechanisms by creating ‘micro-injuries.’
-These ‘micro-injuries’ are created by gently pressing and gliding the Strata micropen microneedles across the skin surface.
-These tiny needles vibrate rapidly, more than 10,000 RPM.
+These ‘micro-injuries’ are created by gently pressing and gliding the Collagen P.I.N. microneedles across the skin surface.
+These tiny needles vibrate rapidly, more than 7,000 RPM.
 The end point is the development of “pin-point bleeding.”

-We use the Strata pen due to its ease of use and ability to avoid cross contamination between patients.
+We use the Collagen P.I.N. due to its ease of use and ability to avoid cross contamination between patients.

 A sterile disposable needle tip is used with each patient, avoiding cross contamination.

-The StrataPen is FDA approved only for the treatment of micro-pigmentation.
-Use of micro-needling for the treatment of acne scars, wrinkles, photoaging, melasma, etc. is considered “off label.”
+The Collagen P.I.N. is awaiting FDA clearance for the treatment of scarring.
+Micro-needling has been successfully used for the treatment of acne scars, wrinkles, photoaging, and melasma.